fbz-tec/pgexport/README.md

 - Follow Go conventions and use `gofmt`
 - Add comments for exported functions
-- Keep functions small and focused
+- Keep functions small and focused (single responsibility principle)
-- Separate concerns (database vs export logic)
+- Follow the layered architecture:
+  - `cmd/` - CLI logic only
+  - `core/` - Business logic
+  - `internal/` - Reusable utilities
+- New export formats should implement the `Exporter` interface and register via `registry.go`
-- Write tests for new features
+- Write tests for new features (`*_test.go` files alongside source)

 ## 📄 License